-This chapter covers the background information, rationale of the study, objectives, research questions and significance of the study.
-This study was carried out in Bondo /Raneda Districts in Nyanza Province, Kenya.
-This division is situated at the lakeshores of Victoria being served with 4 administrative divisions, namely; Madiany, Maranda, Usigu, Raneda and Nyang'oma.
+This study was carried out in Machakos Districts in Nairobi Province, Kenya.
+This division is situated at the lakeshores of Victoria being served with 4 administrative divisions, namely; Kathiani, Maranda, Usigu, Raneda and Nyang'oma.

-The uniqueness of Madiany division as far as orphan hood is concerned lies in the fact that major beaches where commercial sex is rampantly practiced are located in Madiany.
+The uniqueness of Kathiani division as far as orphan hood is concerned lies in the fact that major beaches where commercial sex is rampantly practiced are located in Kathiani.
 This has sustained many deaths out of HTV7AIDS related illness (CDC report 2001 to MOH Kenya).
 Many orphans and vulnerable children have been left behind who lack parental love, care, and guidance.

-1.1 Background Information
+1.1 Background Of The Study

 Children growing in this lakeshore environment were found to be in state of apathy.
-Often emotionally imbalanced subjected to abusive child labour to eke out daily living (flem, journal, posted haci on June 2006).
+Often emotionally imbalanced subjected to abusive child labour to eke out daily living (FLEM, JOURNAL, POSTED HACI ON JUNE 2006).
 Mental strains and stress sets in at an early age.
 This retards developments of some of the faculties of the brains which could later enable acquisition of learning at school be poor.
 Poor academic performance of such a child could emanate from the argument.

-The indiscipline in Madiany day secondary schools could also be attributed to lack of role models as these orphans lack the significant others/persons inform of parents to mould them.
-The large population of Madiany population is generally poor and mostly relies on fishing and peasantry farming.
+The indiscipline in Kathian day primary schools could also be attributed to lack of role models as these orphans lack the significant others/persons inform of parents to mould them.
+The large population of Kathiani people is generally poor and mostly relies on fishing and peasantry farming.
 Schools like these are poorly resourced and equipped.

-The division has 9 day secondary schools with enrolment of 1,989.
-An average of 310 candidates sat for KCSE in 2006.
-Ten (10) out of these candidates scored B+ and above to qualify for JAB admission (BDEC 2006).
-Quality passes has been lacking in the division especially among the day secondary school candidates.
+The division has 9day primary schools with enrolment of 1,989.
+An average of 310 candidates sat for KCPE in 2006.
+Ten (10) out of these candidates scored B+ and above to qualify for admission government schools.

+Quality passes has been lacking in the division especially among the day primary school candidates.

 These observations inspired the proposing researcher to propose this project in order to catch the attention of the school administrators, civil society organizations and the government for possible interventions.